ShijieZhang0529/Text-Ming-of-Song-Lyrics/doc/README.md

-# Text Ming of Song Lyrics
+# ADS Project 1:  R Notebook on Lyrics Analysis

 ### Doc folder

-The doc directory contains the code or presentation files.
+The doc directory contains the report or presentation files.
+It can have subfolders.